gianninasd/kotlin-demo/README.md

 A Kotlin program that reads a CSV file, and then for each record, calls a REST API that performs a card payment.

 ## Pre-requisites
+* Install latest Jetbrains Intellij IDEA (it will include Kotlin SDK)
 * Install Java 8+
 * Install Gradle 2.5.4